Advice and useful resources

 Cycle parking, showers and changing facilities

-Demand is likely to increase for cycle parking in workplaces as a result of COVID-19.
-Before you begin to encourage colleagues to travel by bike make sure your facilities are in good shape.
+As we continue to make improvements to cycling infrastructure across the region, demand is likely to increase for cycle parking in workplaces.
+Before you begin to encourage colleagues to travel by bike make sure your facilities are fit for purpose.

 - Can your parking accommodate any increase in demand?
 As a general rule, you should provide a bike parking space for the maximum number of people you expect to need one on any given day, plus 50% to allow for growth once other employees start to see the benefits.